JoseGuevara29/JoseGuevara29/README.md

 - 👋 Hi, I’m @JoseGuevara29
 - 👀 I’m interested in IT Professional
-- 🌱 I’m currently learning Networking, Linux and cool technologies
+- 🌱 I’m currently learning Networking, Linux and other cool technologies
 - 💞️ I’m looking to collaborate on exciting projects where I can provide value and learn.
 - 📫 How to reach me joseguevara75@outlook.com